Close Menu

 Utilities and Property Taxes

 Utilities and property taxes are two significant expenses that can impact your cash flow.
 Depending on your rental agreement, you may be responsible for covering some or all utility costs, such as water, electricity, and gas.
-Be sure to estimate these expenses accurately based on previous bills or average costs in your area.
+Be sure to estimate these expenses accurately, based on your previous bills or the average costs in your area.

 Property taxes can vary significantly by location, so it’s crucial to research the tax rates in your area.
 Incorporating these costs into your cash flow calculations will provide a more realistic view of your property’s financial performance.